At West Acton Primary School, we believe in working closely with parents and carers to manage behaviour in a positive and productive manner.

 If a child continues to receive red cards, the class teacher will contact the parents and arrange a meeting to discuss an appropriate strategy to address any concerns.

 Children return to green each day, allowing them to begin each day on a positive note.

 Children work hard and consistently at West Acton.
 Teachers and staff model good behaviour throughout the school.
 The school focuses on positive reinforcement through house points, certificates, stickers, celebration assemblies, Head Teacher Awards, to name a few.
 Children get a chance to celebrate their work and achievements, resulting in positive attitudes to work and school.
 Additionally, students are encouraged to take part in local and national competitions creating a wider sense of achievement.

 All children are put in a school house upon enrolment.
 The school has four houses Osterley (Red), Chiswick (Green), Syon (Blue) and Pitshanger (Yellow).
 Children collaborate on a range of activities throughout the year including Sports Day, penny lines and Walk to School Week.
-Children in Year 5 must undertake a series of tasks and challenges in order to gain House Leader status in Year 6.

 Our Behaviour Policy is written in order to inform all members of our school community of our common vision and model of good behaviour, and to provide guidance about how to achieve this vision through the use of consistent agreed strategies.